RustamHajizadaOriginal/RoadMap_Single_Page_CV_HTML/README.md

 # Project Title

-This is simple Single page CV with HTML only for Rustam Hajizada
+This is  Single page CV with HTML only for Rustam Hajizada

 ## Project URL